n-niewiadowska/questmaster-todo-app/README.md

 # TaskMaster

 This is a minimalistic to-do app in a form of quest log from video game.
 It divides task into three categories: main quests, side quests and recurring quests.
+I started creating this app in February 2024 to practise my skills.

 ### Tech stack

-`TypeScript` `CSS` `React` `Node` `Express` `Neo4j`
+`TypeScript` `CSS` `React` `TS-Node 10.9.2` `Express` `Neo4j`

 ### Description

-Right now, only backend of the app is finished.
-It contains user's operations such as authentication and account deletion, and simple CRUD for quests.
+Current version contains only app's backend.
+It is a simple CRUD for quests and account operations (authentication, deletion etc.).

 ### Run